-The second difference between the causer pays principle and the proposed Derogation concerns the basis for apportioning the cost of the additional R6 required under the new TFOS.
-The Rules apportion contingency FCAS costs required in a dispatch interval between those Market Generators operating during the relevant trading interval on the basis of energy output.
+TFOS.
+The Rules apportion the contingency MAS costs required in a dispatch interval between those Market Generators operating during the relevant trading interval on the basis of energy output.
 In this way, each generator pays the same price per unit of energy output in a given trading interval.
 However, the proposed Derogation divides the Additional Cost between "non-compliant generating units" on the basis of registered capacity.
 This means a non-compliant generating unit will be required to pay for R6 services during those trading intervals in which it did not generate.